mauriciopaiva12/Information-Collector-v2.0/README.md

 <p>

-In the list below, it will be possible to view everything that currently exists in the project and everything that I currently intend to implement.<br />
+In the list below it will be possible to view everything that currently exists in the project and everything that I intend to implement currently.<br />

 </p>